AdobeDocs/campaign-web.en/help/v8/push/create-push.md

 ## Schedule your delivery sending {#schedule-push}

+When a delivery is sent in the context of a workflow, you must use the **Scheduler** activity.
+Learn more in [this page](../workflows/activities/scheduler.md).
+Steps below only apply to standalone deliveries.

+To schedule a standalone push delivery to a specific date and time, follow these steps:

+1. Browse to the **[!UICONTROL Schedule]** section of the delivery properties.

+1. Use the **[!UICONTROL Enable scheduling]** toggle to activate it.

+1. Set the desired date and time for sending.

-To schedule your delivery to a specific date and time, switch on the **[!UICONTROL Enable scheduling]** option.
-After you initiate the delivery, the message will be automatically sent on the exact date and time that you have defined for the recipient.
+After you initiate the delivery, the message is automatically sent on the exact date and time that you have defined for the recipient.

+![](assets/push_create_3.png)

 Learn more about delivery scheduling in [this section](../msg/gs-messages.md#gs-schedule)

-![](assets/push_create_3.png)

 ## Delivery advanced settings {#adv-push}